Playwrights' Frequently Asked Questions

 - Scan through your play thoroughly: anything that bothers you, however remotely, needs reworking.
 This takes considerable patience, but is necessary.

-- When you give your script to someone for his/her advice, ensure this is an individual you know and trust.
+- When you give your script to someone for their advice, be sure this is an individual you know and trust.

 Once you feel confident that your play is ready to enter one of APN’s development programs, a professional dramaturge will give you suggestions, specific to your play, regarding the best way to proceed at this point in the revision process.